Aldon Smith: 2012 season

 After being used only as a situational pass rusher throughout his rookie year, Smith became a full-time starter in 2012.

-During the season-opening 30–22 road victory over the Green Bay Packers, Smith recorded four tackles and sacked Aaron Rodgers once.
-In the next game against the Detroit Lions, Smith recorded six tackles and 1.5 sacks as the 49ers won by a score of 27–19.
-Two weeks later, he had two sacks as the 49ers shut out the New York Jets on the road by a score of 34–0.
-During a Week 11 32–7 victory over the Chicago Bears, Smith recorded seven tackles, 5.5 sacks, and two fumble recoveries.
-He earned NFC Defensive Player of the Week due to his spectacular performance.
-In the next game against the New Orleans Saints, Smith surpassed Reggie White as the fastest player in league history to record his 30th career sack, doing so in 27 games.
+During the season-opening 30–22 road victory over the Green Bay Packers, Smith had four tackles and sacked Aaron Rodgers once.
+In the next game against the Lions, Smith recorded six tackles and 1.5 sacks during the 27–19 victory.
+Two weeks later, he had four tackles, two sacks, and a forced fumble as the 49ers shut out the New York Jets on the road by a score of 34–0.

+During Week 7 against the Seahawks on Thursday Night Football, Smith recorded four tackles and a sack in the 13–6 victory.
+In the next game against the Cardinals on Monday Night Football, he had six tackles and sacked John Skelton twice during the 24–3 road victory.
+Following a Week 9 bye, the 49ers returned home and faced the Rams.
+Smith finished the 24–24 tie with six tackles and two sacks.

+During a Week 11 32–7 victory over the Chicago Bears on Monday Night Football, Smith had seven tackles, 5.5 sacks, and two forced fumbles.
+He was named NFC Defensive Player of the Week due to his spectacular performance.
+In the next game against the Saints, Smith recorded five tackles and 1.5 sacks during the 31–21 road victory.
+With his performance, Smith surpassed Reggie White as the fastest player in league history to record his 30th career sack, doing so in 27 games.
 Smith was named NFC Defensive Player of the Month for November.
-The following week against the St. Louis Rams, Smith broke another of White's records by recording 31.5 sacks in his first two seasons.
-In that same game, Smith tied Fred Dean's franchise record of 17.5 sacks in one season.
-During a Week 15 41–34 road victory against the New England Patriots, Smith recorded a tackle, a pass deflection, and his first NFL interception off of Tom Brady.
+The following week against the Rams, he had three tackles and sacked Sam Bradford once in the 16–13 overtime road loss, breaking another of White's records by recording 31.5 sacks in his first two seasons.
+In that same game, Smith tied Fred Dean's franchise record of 17.5 sacks in a season.

+During Week 14 against the Miami Dolphins, Smith had six tackles and sacked Ryan Tannehill twice in the 27–13 victory.
+In the next game against the New England Patriots on Sunday Night Football, Smith recorded a tackle, a pass deflection, and his first NFL interception off of Tom Brady during the 41–34 road victory.
 Smith was named to the Pro Bowl and earned First Team All-Pro honors.